How Much Does a Wet Room Cost?

 How small can a wet room be?

-The smallest practical wet room size is 1.5m x 1m with enough space for a washbasin and toilet as well.
+A small wet room can be around 1.5m x 1m with enough space for a washbasin and toilet as well.

 Do you need planning permission for a wet room?